• Skip to primary navigation

 3. Pour into fancy bottles or small glass bottles with lids

-4. Keep it in the liqueur cabinet and serve it cold
+4. Store the liqueur in a cool place to serve it cold

 How to serve it